MHH-RCUG/Wochenende/README.md

 - Normalization (to Reads per Million Reads etc, see Reporting below for details)
 - Visualization (chromosome coverage, intended for bacteria in metagenomics projects) (from v1.4)

+## Platforms

+Ubuntu has currently (Feb 2020) only been tested on Ubuntu Linux 16.04 64bit .
+We advise against any attempts on MacOS or Windows.
+An appropriate conda environment and Python3.6+ is critical to get things working.

 ## Usage